 - Demonstrated excellence in written and visual communication

 Additional desirable selection criteria specific to this project:

 - We encourage proposals that take a qualitative and/or mixed methods approach, especially those innovative methodologies that foreground ‘designerly ways of knowing’ (for example through participatory image-making practices, auto-ethnography, image elicitation, participatory action research, co-design, and design ethnography)

 There is a three-step application process:

-- Contact the Primary Supervisor, Dr Georgia Lindsay, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Georgia Lindsay to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.

 - As part of your application, you will be required to submit a covering letter, a CV including 2 x referees and your project research proposal.

 Following the application closing date applications will be assessed within the College.
 Applicants should expect to receive notification of the outcome by email by the advertised outcome date.